QShield: Securing Neural Networks Against Adversarial Attacks using Quantum Circuits: QShield Architecture

-After the rotation block, a mixed quantum noise channel $\mathcal{N}^{(1)}_{i,\mathrm{mix}}$ is applied independently to each qubit to model hardware-induced imperfections.
+Following the rotation block, a mixed quantum noise channel $\mathcal{N}^{(1)}_{i,\mathrm{mix}}$ is applied independently to each qubit to accurately model hardware-induced imperfections.

-\subsubsection{Linear Entanglement Structure.}
+\subsubsection{Linear Entanglement Structure}

-As illustrated in Fig.~\ref{fig:linear_entanglement}, the linear entanglement structure arranges the $n$ qubits in a one-dimensional chain, where entanglement is introduced exclusively between nearest neighbors.
-In our implementation, the circuit consists of a single variational layer, which follows a fixed processing pipeline comprising a variational rotation block, an entanglement block, and a subsequent mixed noise block.
+As depicted in Fig.~\ref{fig:linear_entanglement}, the linear entanglement structure organizes the $n$ qubits into a one-dimensional chain, wherein entanglement is introduced exclusively between nearest neighbors.
+In our implementation, the circuit utilizes a single variational layer (\(\ell = 1\)) that adheres to a fixed processing pipeline: a variational rotation block, an entanglement block, and a subsequent mixed noise block.

-At the beginning of the layer, independent parameterized single-qubit rotations are applied to all qubits.
-The rotation block for the single layer (\(\ell = 1\)) is defined as
+At the onset of the layer, independent parameterized single-qubit rotations are applied to all qubits.
+The rotation block is mathematically defined as